Jed the Fish

 Edwin Jed Fish Gould III (July 15, 1955 – April 14, 2025), known to radio listeners as Jed the Fish, was an American disc jockey who hosted afternoon drive on KROQ-FM in Los Angeles, from 1978 to 2012.
-He interviewed alternative acts such as Brian Eno, Danny Elfman, David Bowie, Sting, and Elvis Costello.
-An early supporter of new wave and alternative bands, Jed the Fish is reputed to have been the first U.S. DJ to play Depeche Mode, Duran Duran, and The Pretenders, and thus having helped KROQ establish itself as an influential radio station of the 1980s and 1990s.
+He interviewed alternative rock acts such as Brian Eno, Danny Elfman, David Bowie, Sting, and Elvis Costello.
+An early supporter of new wave and Alternative rock bands, Jed the Fish is reputed to have been the first U.S. DJ to play Depeche Mode, Duran Duran, and The Pretenders, and thus having helped KROQ establish itself as an influential radio station of the 1980s and 1990s.

 Early life

 Edwin Jed Fish Gould III was born on July 15, 1955, in Los Angeles, and grew up in the beach cities of Orange County, California, and later Casa Grande, Arizona.

 Career

 Jed the Fish began his radio broadcasting career while a student at Casa Grande High School.
 He earned his First Class Radiotelephone Operator License in 1971 at age 16, programming and hosting a radio program targeted at the "youth market" on KPIN-AM.

 From 1994 to July 2013, Jed hosted the nationally syndicated show Out of Order.
 Out of Order was two hours long and was syndicated by Dial Global.

 From 2012 to 2018 Jed the Fish was also an air personality at radio station KCSN, where he programmed his own show.

 In 2018, he became a DJ at Los Angeles' KLOS.

 In February 2019, Jed the Fish joined the Roq of the 80s lineup on KROQ HD2 station on radio.com (now audacy.com) on Sundays from 6pm to midnight PST.

 In addition to his on-air work, Jed the Fish produced the Southern California punk band El Centro's debut album in 1995 and the remix track “Thing” on Meg Lee Chin’s Junkies and Snakes in 2000.